-For information concerning the treatment and disclosure of a correction of a prior period error, please refer to the Accounting Disclosure Paper - Presenting Restatements of Comparatives on the ACT Accounting website at https://treasury.act.gov.au/accounting.
+For information concerning the treatment and disclosure of a correction of a prior period error, refer to the AADP 301 ACT Accounting Disclosure Paper on Accounting for Changes in Accounting Policy and Accounting Estimates and Correction of Prior Period Errors Accounting Disclosure Paper - Presenting Restatements of Comparatives on the ACT Accounting website at https://treasury.act.gov.au/accounting.
+This is a separate supplementary paper to this Model.